 If only for these fleeting seconds.

-I looked across the train and there you were head down reading a book, an actual book no iPad or kindle but an actual book with actual pages.
-A little more mature but you were just as beautiful as you were 25 years ago when I first saw you in that bodega.
-I wanted to walk over and say hello but for some reason my feet wouldn’t move.
-Maybe I just wanted to remember you as you were.
-Maybe I didn’t want to hear about a husband or children.
-Maybe I just wanted to remember when it was just you and me.
-Sure, there have been others after you some just passing through some who I thought I loved, but they say hindsight is 20/20 and in hindsight there was never really anyone like you.
-We were young, maybe too young, we didn’t have much, we didn’t even talk the same language but somehow, we made it work.
-Our love lasted only a few years, but true love has no clock, and it burned bright but then just like so many bright stars it exploded into a supernova.
-With one last kiss you looked at me and said I love you but we both know we can’t be together and just like that you were gone never to be seen again I thought.
-But there you were today and while deep down I hope you found love I know whoever it is they could never love you the way I did.
-After all you will always be my first and one true love.
+I looked across the train, and there you were, head down reading a book, an actual book, no iPad or kindle but a real book with actual pages.
+A little more mature, but you were just as beautiful as you were 25 years ago when I first saw you in that bodega.
+I wanted to walk over and say hello, but my feet wouldn’t move for some reason.
+Maybe I just wanted to remember you as you were, didn’t want to hear about a husband or children, just wanted to remember when it was just you and me.
+Sure, there have been others after you, some just passing through some who I thought I loved, but they say hindsight is 20/20, and in hindsight, there was never really anyone like you.
+We were young, maybe too young, we didn’t have much, we didn’t even talk the same language, but somehow, we made it work.
+Our love lasted only a few years, but true love has no clock, and it burned bright, but then, just like so many bright stars, it exploded into a supernova.
+With one last kiss, you looked at me and said, I love you, but we both know we can’t be together, and just like that, you were gone, never to be seen again, I thought.
+But there you were today, and while deep down I hope you found love, I know whoever it is they could never love you the way I did.
+After all, you will always be my first and one true love.

-It’s been a minute hasn’t it been, but there you were in my dreams again tip toeing into my subconscious when I thought I had forgotten all about you.
-I’m not going to lie seeing you again brought a smile to my face, all the good memories we created together flooding my mind.
-It’s funny now to think there was a time that the thought of you and I, what we were and how that is no more made me sad.
+It’s been a minute, hasn’t it been, but there you were in my dreams again, tip-toeing into my subconscious when I thought I had forgotten all about you.
+I’m not going to lie; seeing you again brought a smile to my face, all the good memories we created together flooding my mind.
+It’s funny now to think there was a time that the thought of you and I, what we were, and how that is no more made me sad.
 But that time has passed, I’m so much stronger now.
 Aware now of all the love that had always been afforded me by so many.
-To finally understand that the love of the Lord is stronger than any love I could ever desire.
-I’ve learned to embrace myself, to love myself.
-So yes, now the memory of the happy times between us, and there were some damn good times, makes me smile for I accept now they were an essential part of the journey I’ve been on to be the person I am today.
-Goodbye for now it was nice seeing you again and I hope you have found the happiness that you were a part of in me finding mine.
+To finally understand that the love of the Lord is more vital than any love I could ever desire, to embrace myself, to love myself, so yes, now the memory of the happy times between us, and there were some damn good times, makes me smile for I accept now they were an essential part of the journey I’ve been on to be the person I am today.
+Goodbye, for now, it was nice seeing you again, and I hope you have found the happiness that you were a part of in me finding mine.

 My childhood surroundings were a bit of a contradiction.
 After all I grew up in what was technically the South Bronx but I lived in a house on a block filled with private homes.
 At the height of the borough’s decay a time when Howard Cosell famously decried on national television that the Bronx was burning the City had the great ideal to use Eminent Domain to take over all the homes across the street from where we lived.
 The ideal was to build a school but then the city teetered on bankruptcy and the school became nothing more than a dream and in its place stood a block of houses once filled with vibrant happy middle class families now nothing more than empty shells ready to be burned.
 Nevertheless my home always felt different.
 It was as if it was a million miles away from the garbage filled lot that sprang up across the street where the beautiful homes once stood and my backyard was my refuge.